alchemycodelab/bootcamp-one-prework/README.md

 If you finish the above prep work and have VS Code installed, try going through these tutorials using the VS Code Editor with the [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

-If you do not have a VS Code environment working you can also use a [Javascript Environment hosted on Repl.it](https://repl.it/repls/StandardVirtualConfig).
+If you do not have a VS Code environment working you can also use a [JavaScript Environment hosted on Repl.it](https://repl.it/repls/StandardVirtualConfig).

 **[JavaScript Fundamentals](https://javascript.info/first-steps)**